ciniki/web/cache/README.md

 This directory is used to store generated images from the database for web delivery.

 The directory structure is changing and moving to a uuid based system.
-Businesses will have cache files in both directory structures.
+Tenants will have cache files in both directory structures.

 01/000001 files are old structure